-Dr Goddard has overall responsibility for clinical and professional affairs at the RCP.
+Dr Andrew Goddard became registrar in January 2014 and has overall responsibility for clinical and professional affairs at the RCP.

 He has published over 50 peer-reviewed papers, book chapters and review articles and is the lead author for two national guidelines.
 His current research interests are iron deficiency anaemia, Barrett’s oesophagus and bowel cancer screening.
 His main clinical interests are inflammatory bowel disease and bowel cancer screening – he is clinical lead for the Derbyshire bowel screening programme.

-He first got involved with the Royal College of Physicians in 2003 when he was elected onto the New Consultants Committee which he chaired between 2005 and 2007.
+He first became involved with the RCP in 2003 when he was elected on to the New Consultants Committee, which he chaired between 2005 and 2007.
 He was director of the Medical Workforce Unit between 2008 and 2013, and as College EWTD lead in early 2009.
 During this time he oversaw the RCP’s annual census of consultant physicians and registrars.
 He also introduced annual monitoring of CCT holders and led the RCP report The Medical Registrar.